Introduction

 Tree Roots

-The growth of tree roots can lift and warp the ground underneath your lawn, creating raised areas that disrupt the lawn’s smoothness.
-These are particularly challenging to deal with because you must balance the health of the tree with the condition of your lawn.
+Tree roots can push up and distort the soil under your lawn, creating raised areas that disrupt its smoothness.
+When tackling this issue, it’s important to think about both the health of the tree and the condition of your lawn.

 Heavy Traffic